Desmond Bane NBA Playoffs Player Props: Grizzlies vs. Lakers

-The Memphis Grizzlies, Desmond Bane included, take on the Los Angeles Lakers at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+Desmond Bane and his Memphis Grizzlies teammates hit the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 10:30 PM ET on Friday.

-In this article we will dive into Bane's prop bets, using stats to help you make good selections.
+In this article we will dive into Bane's prop bets, using stats to help you make good predictions.

 Desmond Bane Prop Bets vs. the Lakers